-- (i) Weight and value of collateral to be calculated in accordance with the [Reserve Bank of India \(Local Area Banks - Credit Facilities\) Directions, 2025](#) (as amended from time to time). - (ii) Unclaimed gold or silver collateral as defined under the [Reserve Bank of India \(Local Area Banks - Credit Facilities\) Directions, 2025](#) (as amended from time to time).
+- (i) The bank shall be guided by the [Reserve Bank of India \(Urban Co-operative Banks - Credit Facilities\) Directions, 2025](#), as amended from time to time. - (ii) Weight and value of collateral to be calculated in accordance with the [Reserve Bank of India \(Urban Co-operative Banks - Credit Facilities\) Directions, 2025](#) (as amended from time to time). - (iii) Unclaimed gold or silver collateral as defined under the [Reserve Bank of India \(Urban Co-operative Banks - Credit Facilities\) Directions, 2025](#) (as amended from time to time).